-If your are coming from the Polynesian, the monorail is your best bet in both directions, since that resort is about half way around the loop.
+If you are coming from the Polynesian, the monorail is your best bet in both directions, since that resort is about halfway around the loop.
 Finally, the monorail is definitely your best option when heading from the Grand Floridian to the park, as it is only one stop away.
 However, when heading back to this resort the boat could work better, as the monorail can be a 15-20 minute ride.

 If you are staying at the Wilderness Lodge or Fort Wilderness Campground, you will take either the bus or the boat.
 My best advice is to take whichever one you are closer to.
 If you are staying near either boat dock, that will probably be your quickest option.
 However, if you are closer to the bus stop (like just after breakfast at Whispering Canyon Cafe), the bus will probably make the most sense.

 Now, let’s talk about every other Disney resort as a whole.
 My advice is very simple…..take the bus.
 The busses normally come every 10 to 15 minutes and they deliver you right to the entrance of the Magic Kingdom.
 Guests ask me all the time if it would just be easier to drive or even take a cab to save time.
 In most cases, the answer is no. The Magic Kingdom parking lot is located almost 1.5 miles from the park itself.
 This means that after you park, you will get on a tram (or walk) to the Transportation and Ticket Center, and then you need to get on a monorail or boat.
 This multi-step process almost always takes longer than just waiting for a resort bus to take you directly to the entrance.
 Cabs and car services also drop you off at the Transportation and Ticket Center, which again won’t save you much time.